ajuvercr/nautirust/README.md

 A step is a processor.
 The processor specifies that it can be executed with the `JsRunner` runner.
 It also specifies what arguments have to be defined before being able to execute.
+Default arguments are also possible, see `a_default_value`.
+However if default is `false` and a value is still given, it will be suggested to the user instead.

 ## Functionality